-Final Reminder From Google
+HTTP to HTTPS – Final Reminder from Google

 Over the last few years, Google has already been alerting users, but this is the final reminder.
 The reason for this is because HTTPS encryption will protect the channel between the website you are visiting and your browser.
 This would help ensure no one can tamper with the traffic or spy on what you are doing.
-Without the encryption, it is possible for a third party to gain access to your router or ISP and intercept information or worse, inject some malware.
+Without encryption, it is possible for a third party to gain access to your router or ISP.
+Also, potential attackers could intercept information or worse, inject some malware.
 With projects like Let’s Encrypt and others, it is very easy to enable HTTPS for almost every site – giving site almost no excuse as to why they should not make the move.

 In fact, even now with the latest Node CLI version of Lighthouse, there are mixed content audits available to help with the migration.
 This new audit in Lighthouse, developers can easily locate which resources site loads using HTTP, and which of those are ready to be upgraded to HTTPS.
 This can happen by changing the sub-resource reference to the HTTPS version.